 We consider the possibility that the brain functions in the manner of a conscious quantum computer.
-The processes that instantiate its consciousness - the physical correlates of consciousness - are suggested to be fundamentally quantum mechanical in nature rather than classical.
+The processes that instantiate its consciousness - the physical correlates of consciousness - are suggested to be quantum mechanical in nature rather than entirely classical.
 This idea is by no means new.
 But specific physical models are hard to come by; it is not obvious what kind of physical process might give us something like qubits.
-The Hameroff-Penrose Microtubule Hypothesis is one example.
-We begin by approximating a synapse as a small, parallel plate capacitor.
+We begin by approximating a synapse as a small, parallel-plate capacitor.
 We find that the classical electromagnetic energy stored in such a synapse corresponds closely to the spacing of energy levels we would obtain were the capacitor to be quantized.
-Considering each synapse to be an independent oscillator, we can define something like a Fock space in which the quantum state of the brain is to be represented.
-We designate the state vector in this space $|\Omega(t)>$.
-Some $|\Omega(t)>$ correspond to definite states of consciousness and are deemed 'admissible.'
-The others correspond mixed and indefinite qualia states.
-These are deemed 'inadmissible.'
-State vectors collapse so as to preclude the occurrence of inadmissible states.
+Intrigued by this surprising observation, we propose a new model of the brain as a partially quantum mechanical system.
+Its potential evolutionary benefits are discussed briefly.